Polinden/CovidStat/README.md

 # CovidStat

-on your mac just run
+on your Mac or Linux PC run the following  script
 ## install
-scritp to install it,
-then run
+to install the program and required libs, then type and run
 ## covidstat
-in console
+in console to use it